Cantorial School Curriculum at JSLI: Nurturing Future Cantors and focusing on REFORM liturgy

 Join JSLI’s Rabbinical students in master classes on “Officiating at Jewish and Interfaith Weddings,” “Funerals,” “B’nai Mitzvah Ceremonies,” and “Baby Namings.”

 Musical Modules of Study

 The JSLI Cantorial School curriculum is divided into four major musical modules, each critical for cantorial proficiency:

 - High Holidays

-Please note: In addition to having a lovely voice and being able to read simple music notation, you must be able to read Hebrew in a Siddur and Machzor to enroll in the Cantorial program.
+Prospective students should have a lovely singing voice and the ability to read simple music notation.
+Additionally, the ability to read Hebrew in a Siddur and Machzor is a prerequisite for enrolling in the Cantorial program.